drewbaker/wp-easy/README.md

 ###  Templates & Components

 Templates and components work very similary.
 The best way to think of theme is that you are building a website like a jigsaw puzzle.
-The components are each a peice of the puzzle.
-A template is where all the indervidual pieces (components) are put together.
+The components are each a piece of the puzzle.
+A template is where all the individual pieces (components) are put together.

 - Templates are located in the theme's `/templates` directory.
 - Components are located in the theme's `/component` directory.

-A template, or a component will always be a `.php` file, that determines the HTML, Styles and JS.
+A template, or a component will always be a `.php` file, that includes the HTML, Styles and JS.

 #### Templates